GENI-NSF/geni-tools/README-omni.txt

  - `--devmode`: Continue on error if possible

 ==== renewsliver ====
-Calls the AM API v1 or v2 RenewSliver function.
+Calls the AM API v1 or v2 !RenewSliver function.
 For AM API v3, see `renew` instead.

  * Format:  `omni.py [-a AM_URL_or_nickname] renewsliver <slice-name> "<time>"`
  * Examples: